Oyster pail: History

+Sculpture titled "The Chinese Cook" in Mexicali, Mexico.
+In one hand, the cook is holding a giant food box.

 Early patents date to 1890, 1894, and 1908.
 The paperboard oyster pail was invented at a time when fresh oysters were more popular and plentiful and less expensive than they are today.
 Since shucking oysters (removing the raw meat from the shell) takes some skill and can be difficult and dangerous, it was common to have the oyster seller open the oysters so they could be taken home for use in recipes.
 The oyster pail provided an inexpensive and sanitary way to do this.
 In the early 20th century oyster pails were used to hold honey.
 In the mid-20th century, overfishing (and the subsequent rise in price) of oysters left manufacturers with a significant number of unsold oyster pails.

 In the United States after World War II, there was a huge increase in sales of takeout foods that could be purchased from restaurants.
-Chinese food was a popular choice, since it was tasty, unusual, fairly inexpensive, and traveled well.
-The oyster pail was quickly adopted for "Chinese takeout".
+Chinese food was a popular choice, perceived by consumers as tasty, unusual, fairly inexpensive, and travelling well.
+The oyster pail was quickly adopted for Chinese takeout.
 The paperboard pails were to some extent self-insulating, and could be used for a wide variety of foods including cooked rice, moist dishes such as egg foo young and sauced dishes, though they were unsuitable for hot highly liquid dishes such as soups.

 The containers are also used by restaurants offering classic American takeout food, such as French fries or fried clams, but the containers have become strongly associated with Chinese takeout.
 In 2011, the Smithsonian National Museum of American History displayed Chinese takeout containers in its exhibit Sweet & Sour: A Look at the History of Chinese Food in the United States.